Jimmy Blacklock: Electoral history

 Blacklock was up for election for the first time on November 6, 2018.
-He defeated Democratic challenger Steven Kirkland, a district court judge in Harris County (Houston), with 53.16% of the statewide votes.
+He did not have an opponent in the Republican Primary.
+In the general election, he defeated Democratic challenger Steven Kirkland, a district court judge in Harris County (Houston), with 53.16% of the statewide votes.
 The statewide turnout in this race was 51.74%.

-Notable Cases
+Blacklock ran successfully for re-election in 2024.
+Once again, he was not challenged in the primary.
+In the general election, he defeated DeSean Jones, a district court judge in Harris County, with 58.3% of the statewide votes.
+Blacklock’s 16.6% margin was the highest margin for a Texas Supreme Court candidate since 2014.